Technologicat/unpythonic/doc/features.md

 #### Gensym

 The function `gensym` creates an ***uninterned symbol***, also known as *a gensym*.
 The label given in the call to `gensym` is a short human-readable description, like the name of a named symbol, but it has no relation to object identity.
-Object identity is tracked by an UUID, which is automatically assigned when `gensym` creates the value.
+Object identity is tracked by an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is automatically assigned when `gensym` creates the value.
 Even if `gensym` is called with the same label, the return value is a new unique symbol each time.

+A gensym never conflicts with any named symbol; not even if one takes the UUID from a gensym and creates a named symbol using that as the name.

 *The return value is the only time you'll see that symbol object; take good care of it!*